pananton/busrpc-spec/docs/busrpc.md

 **Object** of a class represents a concrete entity from the set of modelled entities.
 It is characterized by concrete value of internal state and an immutable **object identifier**, which uniquelly identifies object throughout the system.

-Busrpc **method call** is a network request containing method parameters and, optionally, identifier of the object for which method is called.
-Busrpc **method result** is a network response containing either method return value or an exception, which signals abnormal method completion.
+Method **call** is a network request containing method parameters and, optionally, identifier of the object for which method is called. **Method result** is a network response containing either method return value or an exception, which signals abnormal method completion.
 Exact format of this messages is described in the [Protocol](#protocol) section.

 ## Structure